-As previously covered in our article Same-Sex Marriage Law Developments after Election 2012, this has been a big year for same-sex marriage.
-Three states voted to approve same-sex marriage in the 2012 election, and one state struck down a proposed amendment to the state constitution that would limit marriage to one man and one woman (although a statute remains on the books in that state which prohibits same-sex marriage).
+As previously covered in our article Same-Sex Marriage Law Developments after Election 2012, 2012 was a big year for same-sex marriage.
+Three states voted to approve same-sex marriage in the 2012 election, and one state struck down a proposed amendment to the state constitution that would limit marriage to one man and one woman.

 Hollingsworth v.
 Perry

 The Court granted review on the question presented by the petition: Whether the Equal Protection Clause of the Fourteenth Amendment prohibits the State of California from defining marriage as the union of a man and a woman.